In today’s post, I’d like to share some of my favorite Michael Gerber quotes from his best-selling book The E-Myth Revisited.

 Most people who start a business aren’t entrepreneurs at all.
 They just want to WORK for themselves, control their own schedule and do what they want to do.

-What they don’t realize is that they will have to work twice as much for half the money when first start their business, and probably for the first three to five years in business.
+What they don’t realize is that they will have to work twice as much for half the money when they first start their business, and probably for their first three to five years in business.